zcaudate-me/ribol/README.md

     - A file not found
     - User input not valid

 The common method of `try` and `catch` is not really needed when dealing with the Type 1 exceptions and a little too weak when dealing with those of Type 2.
-There are numerous resources that explain why this is the case (will put in links).
+There are numerous resources that explain why this is the case.
+This is from a question I asked on [stackoverflow](http://stackoverflow.com/questions/18008935/is-there-a-book-guide-for-implementing-a-conditional-restart-system).

 The net effect of using only the `try/catch` paradigm in application code is that in order to mitigate these Type 2 exceptions, there requires a lot of defensive programming.
 This turns the middle level of the application into spagetti code with program control flow (`try/catch`) mixed in with program logic .
 Conditional restarts provide a way for the top-level application to specify strategies to deal with Type 2 exceptions much more cleanly.

 ### Other Libraries

-There are two other conditional restart libraries for clojure - `errorkit` and `swell`
+There are three other conditional restart libraries for clojure - [errorkit](https://github.com/richhickey/clojure-contrib/blob/master/src/main/clojure/clojure/contrib/error_kit.clj), [swell](https://github.com/hugoduncan/swell) and [conditions](https://github.com/bwo/conditions)

   - `errorkit` provided the guiding architecture for `ribol`.
 However, ribol updates `errorkit` with more options for controlling exceptions, uses `ex-info` which is part of core and has an updated and more understandable syntax.

-  - `swell` was written specifically to work with the `slingshot` `try+/catch+` packages and I thought that the two together carried too much baggage. `ribol` has no such dependencies.
+  - `swell` and `conditions` are written to work with [slingshot](https://github.com/scgilardi/slingshot) and `try+/catch+`.
+I'm not  familiar with the advantages/disadvantages of using `slingshot` over the native `ex-info` data carrying implementation.

 ## Tutorial

 Because we are dealing with exceptions, the best way to do this is to use a test framework so that exceptions can be seen.
 In this case, we are using midje: